a320321wb/course-info/lab3.md

 building a <tt>PlanCache</tt> object that stores the minimal-cost way to perform each subset join.

-After implementing this method, you should be able to pass the test
+After implementing this method, you should be able to pass all the unit tests in
 <tt>OrderJoinsTest</tt>.
 You should also pass the system test
 <tt>QueryTest</tt>.
 ***